UCF/UCF-Degree-CPT-Plugin/README.md

 ## Changelog ##

+# 2.0.3 #
+Enhancements:
+* Adds an endpoint for retrieving degree specific relevanssi results.

 # 2.0.2 #
 Bug Fixes/Enhancements:
 * Added improvements to how degrees are matched with undergraduate catalog URLs in the degree importer